NikolaDai/AIAS/README.md

 # To-do list
 - Create the testing MySQL database and inject the test-data and test successfully;(done on 09/12 22:39)
-- Embed the Elasticsearch module and run the test;
+- Embed the Elasticsearch module and run the test;(done on 09/13 23:22)
+- improve the returning number of results and based on results do some statistics.

 # Key lessons learnt in the coding
 The entity's attribute name, let's say authorName, will map to the column "author_name" in the MySQL table.